 The customer service was great.
 We were met upon entering the marina and mooring was very easy.
 Our attendant helped with the lines and ensured we were settled before getting on his scooter to drive 20 meters back to the office.
 We needed an adapter for our electricity and the attendant found us one to use – he had to drive back and forth to the office to get the right one.
 It was funny to see someone use a scooter for such a short distance.

 When we rented a car we asked if we could open the gate entrance to the marina to park it next to our boat.
 Our wishes were granted.
 Seeing the attendant use the scooter made me lazy too!

 Looking around, there’s a beach and line of bars and restaurants to the south of the Marina.
 To the northwest, there are cliffs that fortunately drown out most of the high-street bars.
-And other than sea, you can view mountains with patches of homes, businesses and shops in the background.
+And other than the sea, you can view mountains with patches of homes, businesses, and shops in the background.

 The marina is very close to the center of town.

 Comfort of mooring